elijah-frank/gollum-Guard/README.md

 ## Installation

-1. Download the latest `golem-guard.jar`.
+1. Download the latest `gollum-guard.jar`
-2. Ensure Fabric Loader 0.16.14+ and Fabric API 0.96.4+ are installed.
+2. Ensure Fabric Loader 0.16.14+ and Fabric API 0.96.4+ are installed
-3. Place `golem-guard.jar` (and Fabric API/Kotlin jars) into your server’s `mods/` folder.
+3. Place `gollum-guard.jar` (and Fabric API/Kotlin jars) into your server's `mods/` folder
-4. Start the server—`config/golemguard.json` will be generated automatically.
+4. Start the server—`config/golemguard.json` will be generated automatically

 ## Configuration